ankishb/ml-toolbox/tutorials/ml-short-notes.md

 3. Estimate parameter `theta`

 ## Q. Difference between least square estimation and maximum likelihood estimation:
-- `LSE` is to minimize the `least square error`
+- `LSE` minimizes the `least square error`
-- `MLE` is to `maximize the log likelihood` as the loss function and minimze it with respect to the parameter.
+- `MLE` `maximize the log likelihood` as the loss function and minimze it with respect to the parameter.
-- Both becomes `equivalent`, we assume `gaussian distribution` as probability density function in `MLE`.
+- Both becomes `equivalent` if we assume `gaussian distribution` as probability density function in `MLE`.

-## Q. Do least square and linear regression same thing?
-1. **They are not the same thing.**
-2. Linear regression assumes a linear relationship between the independent and dependent variable.
-It doesn't tell you how the model is fitted.
-Least square fitting is simply one of the possibilities.
-3. In summary: `linear regression is optimization problem`, with the intent to find best possible parameter for the linear line, where as `least square method is potential loss function for an optimization problem`.
-Which means, loss is (y - f(x, w))^2, where f(x,w) can be any function, linear/non-linear, parameterized by `w`.
-4. In least square: `w =  argmin_w [y − f(x, w)]^2`

-> f linear regression is  "low bias/high variance", there must be some alternative method that is biased but that has lower variance.
-Various forms of regularized regression exist, including lasso regression and ridge regression.
-These methods essentially shrink the estimated coefficient(s) towards zero, and they correspond to priors on the coefficient values.
-Also note that regularizing a regression using lasso or ridge will always decrease the variance in the estimator, and it will always introduce bias if the true value of the coefficient is not zero.